 Notably, even after a court makes a child custody determination, either parent can petition the court to modify the order.
 However, this requires the parent seeking a modification to show that there has been a material and substantial change in the circumstances since the court made its initial decision.

 If you are in the process of going through a divorce and have questions about how the court may divide your assets, or you seek to modify an existing conservatorship order, reach out to the Law Office of Jason Wright for immediate assistance.
 Wright is a compassionate advocate who takes a realistic approach to helping his clients overcome the challenges in reaching their goals.
 At the Law Office of Jason Wright, we have extensive experience representing clients in conservatorship proceedings, advocating on their behalf at every stage of the process.
-To learn more and to schedule a free consultation, call 512-884-1221 today.
+To learn more and to schedule a confidential consultation, call 512-884-1221 today.
 You can also reach us through our online contact form.